Orange-eat97/tp/docs/DeveloperGuide.md

 only wraps around at the boundary.
 Separating each attribute into separate lines could better match the GUI representation in the contact list and make it more readable.
 4. **Autocomplete blocks "enter" from sending the command**: The autocompleted prefix suggestion lingers until the next `SPACE` press.
-A valid command such as `sort \n` may thus require 2 enter presses.
+A valid command such as `sort n/` may thus require 2 enter presses.
 We plan to get rid of the suggestion once a valid command has been typed fully.
 5. **Shortcut for accessing the CLI for UI**: Clicking the copy button on the contact person's information will exit the CLI.
 We plan to have a keyboard shortcut to access the CLI.